Exxon Stock: One Dividend Payer to Own Forever

 Second, owning a portfolio of different businesses provides a certain degree of diversification.
 If oil prices drop, losses in energy production can be offset by higher margins from refining and chemical operations.
 This results in a more stable stream of income, especially compared to peers in the oil patch.

-But Exxon Mobile Corporation’s real competitive advantage comes down to its size.
+But Exxon Mobil Corporation’s real competitive advantage comes down to its size.
 Anyone who ever said the best things come in small packages never worked in the energy business.
 In this industry, you need raw scale to complete projects, outmuscle competitors, and earn respectable returns for shareholders.

 As the largest privately owned oil producer in the world, Exxon can spread its fixed costs over a much wider base of sales.
 Size also endows the business with tremendous bargaining power with suppliers.
 This allows Exxon to produce crude at a lower cost per barrel than rivals.